Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Lorenz 63 system

-Finally, we test the proposed nonlinear design \cref{alternative alg} with a more crafted initialization, a.k.a. a warm start on the measure $\rho$.
-The initial choice $\rho^0$ is inspired by the benchmark design measure shown in \cref{fig: L63DREF}.
-In particular, for each variable $x,y,z$, we select the top $6$ time bins that have the highest histogram values, and uniformly draw $3$ samples per bin.
-So we have $18$ samples per observable and $54$ samples in total.
-This warm start of initial data is the input of~\cref{alternative alg} and we run the algorithm for $T = 300$ with $\Delta t = 10^{-6}$.
-The results are presented in~\cref{fig: L63Dlocal}.
-For comparison, we plot the histogram for each $\rho_x,\rho_y, \rho_z$ before and after the algorithm run in selected time bins.
-We noticed that concentration continues along the algorithm iterations.
-Even we start with samples drawn from $6$ very narrow time windows, the output design measure has even sharper concentration and shrinks the observation time domain further.
-The four different error metrics are plotted in~\cref{fig: L63Dlocalmetrics}.
-As expected, the D-optimal design value rises till convergence, and $\vecsigma$ reconstruction error, loss function and $\|\nabla_{\vecsigma}\text{Loss}\|_2$ decrease.
+Next, we study the nonlinear design obtained from a warm-start initialization $\rho^0$.
+In this test we apply \cref{alternative alg}.
+This initial choice $\rho^0$ is inspired by the benchmark design measure shown in \cref{fig: L63DREF}.
+In particular, for each observable $x,y,z$, we select the top $6$ time bins that have the highest density values, and uniformly draw $3$ samples per bin.
+Thus we have $18$ samples per observable and $54$ samples in total.

+We set $T = 300$ iterations with step size $\Delta t = 0.5$ in the implementation of \cref{alternative alg}.
+In the initial phase, the design variables are uniformly sampled over each selected time bin (6 bins for each observable).
+The optimal design results are presented in~\cref{fig: L63Dlocal}: we plot the histogram for each measure $\rho_x,\rho_y, \rho_z$ in the final stage of the algorithm run restricted in these selected time bins.
+The design histogram is plotted counting all particle displacements from 20 independent simulations.
+The density measures to which these simulations converge are very close.

+We notice that the concentration continues in each time bin along the algorithm iterations.
+Although we start with samples uniformly drawn from $6$ already very narrow time windows, the output design measure has even sharper concentration, shrinking and shifting the principle observation time region further.
+The four different error metrics are plotted in~\cref{fig: L63Dlocalmetrics}, with shading showing standard deviation over 20 runs.
+As expected, the D-optimal design value rises to a plateau while other error metrics decrease.